 Assess Your Work Environment

-Wearing inappropriate clothes has the potential to change your image as an employee for the worse.
-Show too much skin in a very traditional environment and you may draw unwanted attention.
-Look to dowdy amongst more modern coworkers and always be subject of workplace whispers.
-Each work environment is unique and has its own vibe.
+Wearing inappropriate clothes will upset your image.
+Show too much skin in a traditional environment, and draw unwanted attention.
+Look too shabby in a modern context and be the subject of workplace whispers.
+Each work environment is unique and has a vibe.

-One way to assess your work environment is to pay attention to what your supervisors wear as well as the men in the office.
-If the men in your office or work environment wear ties it is best to stick to feminine blazers, realistic heels, and lovely blouses.
-Alternatively, if the men in your office are commonly spotted without ties your work environment is a bit more casual so sweaters, cardigans, and jean skirts with textured tights work exceptionally well.
+Look at what the men in the office wear.
+If the men wear ties, then stick to feminine blazers, realistic heels, and lovely blouses.
+If they don't, your work environment is a bit more casual.
+So sweaters, cardigans, and jean skirts with textured tights work well.

 Create a Consistent and Professional Look

 You don't need to wear the same type of clothes every day.
 However, do consider creating a uniform - a consistent and signature look for yourself, that fits your personality.
 Consistency saves you time and money.
 And you will get comfort knowing you have a professional and feminine look mastered.

 Explore your personality, consider your body type, and zero in on a look that is your signature office style.